Duchess of York ‘moved to tears’ by coronation of King Charles

 There has been considerable debate about the guests list for the coronation, after many of the aristocratic old guard, especially half of the 24 dukes who were a key part of Queen Elizabeth’s coronation in 1953, were left off the list.

-TV presenters Ant and Dec, singer Nick Cave and magician Dynamo were among those attending, prompting royal watchers to comment that celebrity had been priotised over tradition.
+The TV presenters Ant and Dec, singer Nick Cave and magician Dynamo were among those attending, prompting royal watchers to comment that celebrity had been priotised over tradition.

 Join our commenting forum